 We use the Original GM Blueprints to make our Mono-Leaf springs for the Chevy II, Camaro, Firebird and Nova cars.
 (But no, we do not make them for the Ranger or Mini-Vans)

 Does our Mono-Leaf spring break?
 Like we said earlier, all springs will eventually break, and a well-designed spring will break were it is designed to.
 And every one of our springs that have broke has done so right at the axle, were it is held in place by specially designed rubber isolator pads for that exact reason.
 (Who would have thought GM engineers would have been so thorough?)

 I know the feeling, especially if you had your heart set on mono-leaf springs for an exceptional ride.
 The good news is, if you feel this way, you’re absolutely wrong.

-We have been building multi-leaf springs for over 78 years.
+We have been manufacturing leaf springs since 1937.
 If you want her low and smooth, give us a call, and we’ll have you riding away in style (and safety.)